 Continue Searching For Ways To Spend Less

 I don’t consider myself frugal, but I’m a naturally budget-conscious person.
 For example, I almost always buy store brand everything and pretty much never pay full price for clothes.
-My husband and I are always on a mission to find ways to save, whether it’s finally cutting the cord on cable or skipping drinks at dinner — pre-COVID, of course.
+My husband and I are always on a mission to find ways to save, whether it’s finally cutting the cord on cable, skipping drinks at dinner or using credit card points to pay for hotel rooms when we travel.

 More From GOBankingRates